Support #24359

 I've installed clicky-analytics in the 2.7.x branch so that it could be deployed to cdev.
 Scott, are you able to test it there to see what you think? https://github.com/cuny-academic-commons/cac/commit/251a023b977d1ec0a70926ad1f22ce8ec85082ce

-Updated by scott voth 24 days ago
+Updated by scott voth about 2 months ago

 To recap from today's meeting - Clicky seems to be an okay bare bones analytics tool.
 Using the plugin, data can be viewed either from the the back-end in the dashboard or from the front-end option in the admin bar.
 And of course you can sign into to Clicky.com to see a larger rendition of your analytics.
 Attached are some screenshots.

-Updated by Raymond Hoh 24 days ago
+Updated by Raymond Hoh about 2 months ago

 Thanks for testing, Scott.
 There also appears to be another Clicky admin page located at "Dashboard > Clicky Analytics":